Coollomar1/coollomar1.github.io/index.md

 # **Overview**

 Welcome to my personal website!
-I'm a dedicated Computer Science student at Clemson University, passionate about cybersecurity, software development, and leveraging technology to solve real-world problems.
-Explore my skills, projects, and experience to learn more about my journey.
+I’m Omar Masri, a driven Computer Science student at Clemson University with a passion for innovation and problem-solving.
+My expertise lies in cybersecurity, software development, and harnessing technology to create impactful solutions.
+From tackling complex challenges in programming to safeguarding digital systems, I’m dedicated to advancing both my skills and the tech industry.
+Dive into my portfolio to discover my projects, achievements, and the journey that shapes who I am today!
 <div align="center">
     <img src="profile-picture.jpg" alt="Profile Picture" width="400" />
 </div>